jackdark425/DigiYing/CONTRIBUTING.md

 - Provide screenshots/videos for UI changes.
 - Indicate if documentation updates are necessary.

-### Pull Request Policy
+### Pull Request Guidelines

-- Must reference pre-approved, assigned issues.
+- PRs should ideally pass CI tests when available.
-- PRs without adherence to the policy may be closed.
+- Clear documentation of changes is recommended.
-- PRs should pass CI tests, align with the roadmap, and have clear documentation.
+- For larger changes, consider creating a draft PR for early feedback.

 ### Review Process

-- **Daily Triage:** Quick checks by maintainers.
+- For Pull Requests: Review by maintainers when available.
-- **Weekly In-depth Review:** Comprehensive assessment.
+- For direct commits: Self-review and testing recommended.
-- **Iterate promptly** based on feedback.
+- Feedback and iterations are welcome.

 ## Legal